Chelsea Road and Rickertt Road intersection upgrade and Wakerley Bikeway project - Ransome

-The Chelsea Road and Rickertt Road intersection upgrade is part of Council’s commitment to improving safety, reducing congestion and improving access across the city.
-This is through a network-wide focus on traffic improvement to meet current and future traffic volumes throughout Brisbane’s road network.
+The Chelsea Road and Rickertt Road intersection upgrade is part of Council’s commitment to improving safety and access across the city.
+This is through a network-wide focus on traffic improvements to meet current and future traffic volumes throughout Brisbane’s road network.

-The Wakerley Bikeway project will provide a new shared path to complete the connection from the intersection of Green Camp Road and Rickertt Road to the intersection of Chelsea Road and Rickertt Road.
+The Wakerley Bikeway project provides a new shared path to complete the connection from the intersection of Green Camp Road and Rickertt Road to the intersection of Chelsea Road and Rickertt Road.

-This much needed connection will improve connectivity for active transport users by connecting into the Moreton Bay Cycleway, local Bayside Parklands and other cycling networks in the area.
+This much needed connection improves connectivity for active transport users by providing a link to the Moreton Bay Cycleway, local Bayside Parklands and other cycling networks in the area.

-The project forms part of a joint $500 million commitment to deliver congestion-busting projects and safety improvements across Brisbane.
+The project formed part of a joint $500 million commitment to deliver congestion-busting projects and safety improvements across Brisbane.

-The Wakerley Bikeway is funded by Brisbane City Council as one of its Major Bikeway Projects to create more cycling and walking opportunities.
+The Wakerley Bikeway was funded by Brisbane City Council as one of its Major Bikeway Projects to create more cycling and walking opportunities.

 - improved safety for all road users of the intersection

 - improved connectivity for residents, cyclists and people travelling through the area, encouraging active transport.

 If you want further information about this project, you can: